Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 Save and exit the file.

-- Make the script executable
+- Make the script executable:

 ```sh
 sudo chmod +x script-name.sh
 ```

-- Run the script
+- Run the script:

 ```sh
 sudo ./script-name.sh
 ```

-- If you are not in the folder
+- If you are not in the folder:

 ```sh
 ./path/to/folder/script-name.sh